Put Life back in

 When communities, land users, institutions and stakeholders come together around a shared challenge, and fully engage — heart, mind and will — a different quality of attention emerges.
 In this heightened state, people move beyond positions and fragmentation.
 They enter a form of collective flow: seeing the whole system, understanding interdependencies, and acting with clarity and purpose.
 Finding common ground will even allow conflicting actors to move forwards.

 It is in this process — of facing reality together, overcoming challenges, and taking responsibility — that transformation occurs.
 Not as an abstract idea, but as a lived experience.
-Once seen and embodied, it cannot be reversed.
+Once seen and embodied, it cannot be undone.

 MATHARE RIVER - from Source to Future